Title of Collection

 Center for Restoration Studies

-[Identification of item], File or Folder Name, R. Vernon Boyd Papers.
+[identification of item], [file or folder name], Reece Vernon Boyd Papers.
 Center for Restoration Studies MS #73.
-Milliken Special Collections, Brown Library.
+Abilene Christian University Special Collections and Archives, Brown Library.
 Abilene Christian University, Abilene, TX.

 Finding Aid created by